100% FMAP for LTSS — Educate Your State

 To be eligible for 100% FMAP, your program must meet several requirements:

-- LTSS must be provided through the tribal health department, meaning the department either provides or oversees LTSS.
+- The tribal health department must either provide or oversee LTSS.
 You can either:

-- Have your tribal health center set up a funding agreement with the tribal aging program or department to provide LTSS, or
+- Have your tribal health department set up a funding agreement with the tribal aging program or department to provide LTSS, or

-- Move your LTSS program under that health department so that the department oversees the program
+- Move your LTSS program under the tribal health department

-- The health program must bill the state Medicaid office for LTSS, since LTSS patients are ultimately patients of the health program.
+- The health department must bill the state Medicaid office for LTSS.

-- See the Memorandum of Agreement (MOA) (PDF) that extends the IHS rate to tribally operated health programs and 100% FMAP to states for AI/AN patients receiving care at tribally operated health programs.
+- See the Memorandum of Agreement (PDF) (5pp) that extends the IHS FMAP rate to tribally operated health programs and 100% FMAP to states for AI/AN patients receiving care at tribally operated health programs.

 - Learn more about the reimbursement process and reimbursement rates.